Oh Baby, That Bottle Needs Cleaning

 There are several ways to sterilize your baby bottles:

 Giving your baby bottles a proper clean requires a little extra work.
 Just an extra minute can help protect your baby from food-borne illnesses.
-And if time is not in abundance, talk to your local Molly Maid or call(800) 654-9647 about setting up a flexible house cleaning plan that gives you some time back – like more time to spend with your beautiful little family!
+And if time is not in abundance, contact your local Molly Maid about setting up a flexible house cleaning plan that gives you some time back — like more time to spend with your beautiful little family!